 - On your keyboard select CTRL button and C at the same time, see the image below.

 Alternatively, right click on your mouse and a new screen will appear.
 From here select copy.
 You have now copied the cell sum/information

-the cursor to the cell you wish to put
+- Move the cursor to the cell you wish to put the formula.

 Alternatively, right click on your mouse and select Paste

 You have now copied the sum/formula you wanted.

 - Workbook The whole excel document

 - A Sheet Within the document you can have some sheets.
 Look at the bottom left of your workbook; you will see the word Sheet1.
 This is your first sheet.
 To add a new Sheet select the + button to the right.